 - 2,000+ DVDs that students can view in the Library

-As of summer 2016, the Special Collections has put 1,468 digitized items online, freely available to the public:
+As of spring 2018, the Special Collections has put 1,632 digitized items online, freely available to the public:

 - The Internet Archive collection hosted 828 digitized books and newspapers, including John Jay's full run of yearbooks.
-There were 73,293 views of John Jay material in the Internet Archive.
+There have been 113,600+ views total of John Jay material in the Internet Archive.